guyleonard/orthomcl_tools/README.md

 ## extract_dollop_output_sequences_v2-fast.pl

 A program to take the "outfile" from a PHYLIP DOLLOP run and parse the output in to a more useful format.
+It requires at least two pieces of information:
+ 1. the "outfile" from DOLLOP
-It requires two pieces of information: 1) the "outfile", and 2) the number of states being tested.
-For running with OrthoMCL data you will also need: 1) a list of orthogroup names, and 2) a directory with the *.fasta sequences of each orthogroup
+ 2. the number of states being tested (i.e. number of orthologs)

+For running with OrthoMCL data you will also need:
+ 1. a list of orthogroup names (edit groups.txt accordingly)
+ 2. a directory with the *.fasta sequences of each orthogroup (from the previous script)

 The program outputs four different options:

 1. A phylip-like output file, parsed from the state information in the "outfile" from dollop.